Bagdad, Tasmania: History

 The town was named by the explorer Hugh Germain, a private in the Royal Marines.
 He was said by James Backhouse in his book "A Narrative of a Visit to the Australian Colonies", published in 1901, to carry two books in his saddlebags while traveling: the Bible and the Arabian Nights, which he used as inspiration when he named places.

 Bagdad Post Office opened on 1 December 1878.

 A railway line connected the town with Hobart from 1891 until 1947.

 In April 2003, during the early part of the Iraq war, the town's website was bombarded by confused internet users from around the world trying to contact Iraqis.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 996 persons in Bagdad on census night.
-Of these, 51.7% were male and 48.3% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 1482 people in Bagdad on census night.
+Of these, 51.5% were male and 48.5% were female.

-The majority of residents (86.9%) are of Australian birth, with another 2.6% from England.
+The majority of residents (87.9%) are of Australian birth, with another 2.2% from England.

 The age distribution of Bagdad residents is comparable to that of the greater Australian population.
-62.8% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 37.2% were younger than 25 years, compared to the Australian average of 33.5%.
+66% of residents were aged 25 years or over in 2021, compared to the Australian average of 69.8%; and 34% were younger than 25 years, compared to the Australian average of 30.2%.